f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     Commit complete.
     r5900-2(config-target-v2c-target)#

-This example below uses SNMP v3 and uses an SNMP user instead of a community string.
+This example below uses SNMPv3 and uses an SNMP user instead of a community string.

 .. code-block:: bash